DVB: Service discovery

 The DVB-I standard (ETSI TS 103 770) defines an internet-based request and response mechanism to discover and access audiovisual services delivered over traditional digital broadcast transmissions or Internet Protocol networks and present them in a unified way.

 Adoption

 DVB-S and DVB-C were ratified in 1994.
 DVB-T was ratified in early 1997.
 The first commercial DVB-T broadcasts were performed by the United Kingdom's Digital TV Group in late 1998.
-In 2003 Berlin, Germany was the first area to completely stop broadcasting analog TV signals.
+In 2003 Berlin, Germany was the first area to completely stop broadcasting analogue TV signals.
 Most European countries are fully covered by digital television and many have switched off PAL/SECAM services.

 DVB standards are used throughout Europe, as well as in Australia, South Africa and India.
 They are also used for cable and satellite broadcasting in most Asian, African and many South American countries.
-Many of these have not yet selected a format for digital terrestrial broadcasts (DTTV) and a few (United States, Canada, El Salvador, Honduras, Mexico and South Korea) have chosen ATSC instead of DVB-T.
+Some have chosen ISDB-T instead of DVB-T and a few (United States, Canada, Mexico and South Korea) have chosen ATSC instead of DVB-T.